sduzair/CleanArchitecture/README.md

 ### Presentation layer

 - Controllers
-  - handle the incoming HTTP requests and return the appropriate HTTP responses and status codes conforming to the specified Contracts.
+  - handle the incoming HTTP requests and return the appropriate HTTP responses and status codes conforming to the specified **Contracts**.
   - Validate the incoming requests.
   - Call Application Layer services to perform the business logic.
   - The responses conform to the **Problem Details** specification.